Random linear multihop relaying in a general field of interferers using spatial Aloha: Impact of external noise and interference

 \section{Impact of external noise and interference}

 In the previous section we assumed that the external noise is negligible ($W=0$).
-In this section we study the impact a non-null external noise field $W^n(y)$.
-Recall that we assume that the noise field $\{W^n(y): y\in \ir\}$ is independent of the route process $\calR$ and that it is stationary in $n$; i.e., $W^n(\cdot)$ is equal in distribution to $W^0(\cdot)=W(\cdot)$.
-We denote by $\calL_{W(r)}$ the Laplace transform of $W(r)$ with $r\in\ir$.
+In this section we study the impact of a non-null external noise field $W^n(y)$ as in~(\ref{e.W}).
+As in Section~\ref{s.deterministic}, we assume that the nodes of $\Psi$ use Aloha MAC with probability $p'$.
+Recall also that the external noise $W$ is constant over time and independent both from the route $\Phi$ and the interfering nodes~$\Psi$.
+We denote